Shore House at the Del Review: Insider Tips, Room Guide & How to Book VIP

 Complimentary Daily Beach Chairs

-Shore House and Beach Village guests both receive two beach chairs and an umbrella to use daily at Del Beach.
+Shore House and Beach Village guests both receive two sand chairs and an umbrella to use daily at Del Beach.
 (Main resort guests have to pay for them.)
-The Del Beach attendant keeps a list of names and room numbers so walk up to the little hut, give them your info, and they’ll set the chairs and umbrella up for you.
+The Del Beach attendant keeps a list of names and room numbers, so walk up to the little hut, give them your info, and they’ll set the chairs and umbrella up for you.

-Hotel del Coronado Amenities (What You Can Use)
+More Popular Hotel del Coronado Amenities You Can Use

 Shore House feels private, but you still have the full run of The Del.
 Here’s some of what that includes.